humanmade/altis-seo/docs/xml-sitemaps.md

 By default, sitemaps are created for all public and publicly queryable post types and taxonomies, as well as for author archives and of course the homepage of the site if set to show posts.

-A sitemap index is automatically linked to in the site's [./robots-txt.md](robots.txt) file at `/wp-sitemap.xml` so you don't need to manually submit them to the [Google Search Console](https://search.google.com/search-console/).
+A sitemap index is automatically linked to in the site's [robots.txt](./robots-txt.md) file at `/wp-sitemap.xml` so you don't need to manually submit them to the [Google Search Console](https://search.google.com/search-console/).
 You can resubmit them from the search console and get diagnostic information there at any time.

-**Note:** sitemaps are only linked to in the `robots.txt` file is the site is public and in production.
+**Note:** sitemaps are only linked to in the `robots.txt` file if the site is public and in production.
 To debug locally you will need to define the constant `HM_DISABLE_INDEXING` as `false`.

 ## Google Site Verification